Skip to content

 Ab is a dedicated peer worker at Ignition Gamers, passionate about personal growth and helping others thrive.
 When he’s not gaming, he’s writing lyrical rap or serving his local church.
 With a background as a professional chef and a new path in youth work, Ab brings warmth, understanding, and a love for gaming to the team.
 "When I was younger, I didn’t have people to share my love for video games or understand what I was going through.
 Ignition Gamers brings those two things together, and I’m proud to be part of it."
 Ab’s lived experience and passion for connection make him a valued part of the Ignition Gamers community.

-OUR COMMITMENT TO PEER SUPPORT AND LIVED EXPERIENCE
+OUR COMMITMENT TO PEER SUPPORT

 At the heart of our mission is a commitment to authentic peer support.
 Every team member at Ignition Gamers brings invaluable lived experience and has been employed through Disability Employment Providers.
 This unique perspective allows us to offer genuine, empathetic guidance, creating a welcoming space where autistic individuals feel truly understood and supported.